goharbor/harbor-operator/.github/ISSUE_TEMPLATE/bug_report.md

   - Context info of Redis
   - Context info of storage
 - **Log files:** Collect logs and attach them here if have.
+- **Kubernetes:** How Kubernetes access was provided (what cloud provider, service-account configuration, ...).